liamhays/rk3566-mcu/rk3566_mcu_notes.md

 registers listed are CSRs, and their "Offset" is actually the CSR number. (see the SCR1 EAS for info on these registers).

-The timer control registers appear to be in the Reserved section after the `MCU_INTC` section, at 0xFE7F0000.
-The read/write behavior of the registers at this address match expectations: 2 writable bits of `TIMER_CTRL`, 10 writable bits of `TIMER_DIV`, and 4 32-bit registers after (`mtimecmp` and `mtime`).
+The timer control registers are in the Reserved section after the `MCU_INTC` section, at 0xFE7F0000.
+These registers are not mirrored, as they are implemented in the SCR1 core as an address mask, as opposed to a peripheral inside the RK3566.

+The timer follows the RISC-V timer standard.
+See the `timer_irq` for an example.

 ## MCU memory
 The SCR1 core provides an optional 64KB of tightly coupled memory.
 While the RK3566 provides 64KB `SYSTEM_SRAM`, it does not